Canon 80D vs Panasonic LX10

 The LX10 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 80D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 80D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 80D Manual (free pdf) or the online Panasonic LX10 Manual.
+Further information on the features and operation of the 80D and LX10 can be found, respectively, in the Canon 80D Manual (free pdf) or the online Panasonic LX10 Manual.

 So what is the bottom line?
 Is the Canon 80D better than the Panasonic LX10 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 80D:

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

 - Better image quality: Scores markedly higher (9 points) in the DXO overall assessment.

 - More dynamic range: Captures a larger spectrum of light and dark details (0.7 EV of extra DR).

 - Better low-light sensitivity: Requires less light for good images (1 stops ISO advantage).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.